2021 Census overview

 People were invited to participate from July to September 2021.
 Most households received instructions in the mail to complete online.
 Some households received a paper form.
 People living in remote areas and people experiencing homelessness had help from one of our Census staff.

 As of Tuesday 28 September, more than 10 million forms have been completed in the 2021 Census.

 The response rate, the official completion measure, will be published with the first release of Census data in June 2022.

-The ABS successfully kept people’s information safe, secure, and protected from cyber-attacks.
+The ABS kept people’s information safe, secure, and protected from cyber-attacks.
 Security and privacy were key factors in designing all elements of the 2021 Census particularly the Census Digital Service, which included the online form.

 The ABS implemented state of the art cyber-security protections informed by the Australian Cyber Security Centre and other experts.
 All information collected in the Census was securely hosted in Australia and encrypted end-to-end.

 Ahead of the 2021 Census, the Digital Transformation Agency confirmed the Census Digital Service was compliant with the Digital Service Standards for Australian Government services.